kyusu/Penemue/README.md

 This iframe can then be embedded again into an HTML5 presentation frameworks like [reveal.js](https://revealjs.com).

 ## Motivation
 While HTML5 presentation frameworks usually have decent to excellent syntax highlighting, I've yet to see one which lets me actually execute the code to show the result.
-Sometimes having a little _play_ button or something similar would be helpful if during a presentation ones wants to show the result of running the code.
+Sometimes having a little _play_ button or something similar would be helpful if during a presentation one wants to show the result of running the code.

 [RunKit](https://runkit.com/) lets me execute my [Node.js](https://nodejs.org/) scripts in the browser which is exactly what I was looking for.

-Since I usually save the code for a presentation in separate files, I was looking for a away of easily converting those files into [RunKit](https://runkit.com/) URLs.
+Since I usually save the code for a presentation in separate files, I was looking for a way to easily convert those files into embeddable [RunKit](https://runkit.com/) URLs.

 ## Usage